Yuwen Huaji: As regent over Yang Hao

-As emperor
+As emperor of Xu

 In spring 619, Yuwen Huaji attacked Yuan Baozang (元寶藏), a general previously under Li Mi.
 (Li Mi had been defeated by the Sui general Wang Shichong in fall 618 and subsequently fled to the newly established Tang dynasty, although he then tried to rebel against Tang in winter 618 and was killed around the new year 619.)
 Yuan surrendered to Tang, and subsequently, the Tang general Li Shentong (李神通, a cousin of the Tang emperor Emperor Gaozu), in turn attacked Yuwen Huaji.
 Yuwen Huaji could not resist Li Shentong's attacks and fled east to Liaocheng.
 Li Shentong trailed him and put Liaocheng under siege.

 Yuwen Huaji then tried to use the treasures he carried to entice other rebel generals into assisting him.
 Wang Bo (王薄) accepted, and entered Liaocheng to help defend it.
 Soon, however, Yuwen Huaji ran out of food and offered to surrender to Li Shentong.
 Li Shentong's assistant Cui Min'gan (崔民幹) suggested that Li Shentong accept the surrender, but Li Shentong, wanting to show off his power and also to seize Yuwen's treasures to award to his soldiers, refused.
 Meanwhile, Yuwen Huaji had sent Yuwen Shiji out of the city to seek food, and Yuwen Shiji was able to deliver some food supplies to Liaocheng, allowing Yuwen Huaji to recover somewhat, and therefore he withdrew his surrender offer and continued to resist.
 Li Shentong could not capture the city.

 However, Dou Jiande the Prince of Xia, another rebel leader intent on attacking Yuwen Huaji, soon arrived, forcing Li Shentong to withdraw.
 Dou put Liaocheng under siege as well, and Wang Bo opened the city gates to welcome Xia forces in.
 Dou captured Yuwen Huaji and, referring to himself as "your subject" when greeting Empress Xiao, declared a mourning period for Emperor Yang and comforted the Sui officials.
 He arrested Yuwen Zhiji, Yang Shilan, and several other associates of Yuwen Huaji, executing them publicly.
 He then delivered Yuwen Huaji and Yuwen Huaji's sons Yuwen Chengji (宇文承基) and Yuwen Chengzhi (宇文承阯) to his base Xiangguo (襄國, in modern Xingtai, Hebei) and had them beheaded in public.
 Before Yuwen Huaji was executed, the only thing he stated was, "I have never done any harm to the Prince of Xia!"

 Yuwen Huaji's brother, Yuwen Shiji, survived and later became an important official of the new Tang dynasty.